 Gift to Kids

-It’s not necessary to buy as gifts for your own kids under 18.
-As the parent, you can open a minor linked account in your account and buy directly in your kid’s name.
-See previous post Buy I Bonds in Your Kid’s Name.
+It’s not necessary to buy as gifts for your own kids under 18 unless you’re pre-purchasing for future years.
+As a parent, you can open a minor linked account in your account and buy directly in your kid’s name.
+See the previous post Buy I Bonds in Your Kid’s Name.

 Buying I Bonds as a gift works when you buy for a grandchild or a niece or a nephew under 18.
 You only need the child’s name and Social Security Number when you buy the gift but you’ll need the child’s TreasuryDirect account number before you can deliver the gift.
-The child’s parent needs to open a minor linked account under the parent’s account and give you the TreasuryDirect account number of the minor linked account.
+The child’s parent needs to have an account for themselves first and then open a minor linked account for the child under the parent’s account.

 When Gifts Are Useful and When They Are Not